How to pronounce Bangilan?

 Pronunciation of Bangilan in Texas, United States

-b is pronounced as b in bat
+Bangilan is pronounced as

 Bangilan is pronounced as: Phonetic Spelling:[ b aa ng EE l aa n ]